Education and Training

 - Pivotal vaccine trial that demonstrated the efficacy of live, oral, pentavalent rotavirus vaccine (Rotateq) in Africa.

 - Large trial of trivalent influenza vaccine, administered to pregnant Malian women, demonstrated its efficacy in the prevention of influenza in the infants up to 6 months of age.

-- Phase II trials of a candidate vaccine against Ebolavirus in Malian adults and children.
+- Phase II trials of a candidate vaccines against Ebolavirus in Malian adults and children.

-In addition to assisting in the development of these important vaccines, Dr. Tapia and the CVD-Mali team have described the epidemiology of pediatric infections with Haemophilus influenzae type b and Streptococcus pneumoniae.
-These data have led to the introduction of life-saving vaccines (Hib conjugate vaccine and 13-valent pneumococcal conjugate vaccine) into the Malian Expanded Programme on Immunization.
+In addition to assisting in the development of these important vaccines, Dr. Tapia and the CVD-Mali team have described the epidemiology of pediatric infections with Haemophilus influenzae type b, Streptococcus pneumoniae and meningococcus.
+These data have led to the introduction of life-saving vaccines (Hib conjugate vaccine, 13-valent pneumococcal conjugate vaccine, meningococcal group A conjugate vaccine) into the Malian Expanded Programme on Immunization.

-Mali, pediatric, epidemiology, meningococcal A, meningitis, influenza, Ebola, Ebolavirus, Haemophilus influenzae type b, Streptococcus pneumoniae, vaccines, vaccine trials, infectious diseases.
+Mali, pediatric, epidemiology, meningococcal A, meningitis, influenza, Ebola, Ebolavirus, Haemophilus influenzae type b, Streptococcus pneumoniae, meningococcus, GBS, COVID-19, vaccines, vaccine trials, infectious diseases.

 Dr. Tapia's clinical specialties include pediatric infectious diseases and traveler’s health.